offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    The entire point of the suffix array is that it's just an array of pointers to the suffix in the source sequence.
 Since the pointers are sorted (sorted by the suffixes they point to), you can quickly find if a substring exists just by doing a binary search on the suffix array (if a substring exists, it must be a prefix of one of the suffixes).
    ```

  * `{bm} Burrows-Wheeler transform/(burrows[-\s]wheeler transform)/i` `{bm} /(BWT)/` - A matrix formed by combining all cyclic rotations of a sequence and sorting lexicographically.
-The sequence must have an end marker where the end marker comes first in the lexicogrpahical sort order (similar to suffix arrays).
+The sequence must have an end marker, where the end marker comes first in the lexicographical sort order (similar to suffix arrays).

    The example below is the burrows-wheeler transform of "banana¶", where *¶* is the end marker.